thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 5. `order-service` will request `inventory-service` about the latest status of the stock consumed by the given `<order id>`
 6. `inventory-service` will return latest status, which `order-service` will use to update in its own database & release exclusive row level lock

-Suppose that we have two instances of `order-service` & the 1st instance handling the order request failing midway.
-When the client resends order status request, it will be received by the second instance, at which point, we can do compensation logic for the as part of current request.
-This way client does not have to wait till the scheduled reconciliation (next section)
+Suppose that we have two instances of `order-service` & the 1st instance is handling the order request & the server crashed midway just like before.
+When the client resends order status request (clients are expected to do this on a best effort basis), it will be received by the second instance, at which point, we can do compensation logic for the abandoned order as part of this request.
+This way client does not have to wait till the scheduled reconciliation for get the latest status (next section)

 ![Diagram: Sibling reconciliation](svg-optimized/sibling-reconciliation.svg){:.featured-image.img-fluid.margin-auto}